arealseal/game/readme.md

 ### Default Controls

+You can change these in the main.py file under "# configure controls"

 - Left arrow to go into the left lane
 - Right arrow to go into the right lane
 - Space to activate

-*You can change these in the main.py file under "# configure controls"* Select the corresponding lane and activate at the right time to hit a target and get points.
-Your score will
+Select the corresponding lane and activate at the right time to hit a target and get points.
+Your score will be displayed at the end of the game.

 ## How to Create a Level